 Sioux Falls real estate is some of the most expensive in South Dakota, although Sioux Falls house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Sioux Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sioux Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sioux Falls is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sioux Falls who work in office and administrative support (16.38%), sales jobs (11.73%), and management occupations (9.04%).
+There are especially a lot of people living in Sioux Falls who work in office and administrative support (16.45%), sales jobs (11.33%), and management occupations (8.72%).

 Sioux Falls is a somewhat ethnically-diverse city.
 The people who call Sioux Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sioux Falls residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sioux Falls include Norwegian, Irish, Dutch, and English.